paketo-buildpacks/pipeline-builder/README.md

 * [Example `update-*.yml`](https://github.com/paketo-buildpacks/adopt-openjdk/blob/main/.github/workflows/update-jre-11.yml)

-`dependencies` is a list of objects that define how dependencies are detected and updated by describing an optional `name` (defaults to `id`), `id` that matches a `buildpack.toml` defined dependency id, an optional `version_pattern` that defines which dependency with a given `id` to update, a `users` to define which GitHub Action to use to find the next version, and a `with` used to configure the GitHub action to use to find the next version.
+`dependencies` is a list of objects that define how dependencies are detected and updated by describing an optional `name` (defaults to `id`), `id` that matches a `buildpack.toml` defined dependency id, an optional `version_pattern` that defines which dependency with a given `id` to update, a `uses` to define which GitHub Action to use to find the next version, and a `with` used to configure the GitHub action to use to find the next version.
 If defined, each object will create an `update` workflow that is responsible for detecting a new version, updating `buildpack.toml` and opening a PR to include the change in the repository, if appropriate.

 #### `offline_packages` (optional)
 ```yaml